mattermost/docs/source/install/install-kubernetes-mattermost.rst

 **2. Edit your installation manifest file**

 Depending on your desired configuration, edit the following fields in your manifest.
-There are a few fields that must be modified, they are marked accordingly in the table below.
+There are a few fields that must be modified, which are marked accordingly in the table below.

 .. csv-table::
     :header: "Field", "Description", "Must Edit"